-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 The internal White House debate over who should replace Justice Anthony Kennedy on the Supreme Court reflects the broader political split within the Republican Party — and the mistrust that is nursed by outside-the-Beltway social conservatives about the more establishment and business-oriented wing of the party.